DualSense explained: PS5 controller in White and Gold! Plus DualSense video, price, release date, black controller and more news!

 PS5 controller release date

-The DualSense controller’s release date will match up to the main PS5 console release date.
+The DualSense controller’s release date matched up to the main PS5 console release date.

-That is to say, the PS5 controller will launch in the USA, Japan, Canada, Mexico, Australia, New Zealand and South Korea on November 12th.
+That is to say, the PS5 controller launched in the USA, Japan, Canada, Mexico, Australia, New Zealand and South Korea on November 12th.

 PS5 controller specs and features